charlesjramey/charlesjramey/README.md

 ---

 ### A bit about me...
-- My name is Charles Ramey, I'm originally from Colorado and I am currently living in Danbury, Connecticut :earth_americas:
+- My name is Charles Ramey, I am from and currently reside in Colorado :earth_americas:
 - I am a Data Scientist with a passion for extracting useful and meaningful insights from data :bar_chart:
 - My past experience includes 3 years working with clients and regulators to protect public health and the environment as part of a team of civil and environmental engineers :droplet:
 - I love to learn, and I am always practicing new skills and learning new tools to add to my personal and professional toolbox :pencil2: